Post DHT 11 Data with Push Button

 After all the setup is complete, upload the programme by pressing the arrow icon as shown below.
 Wait for the compile and upload process to finish.

+The Tick icon on the Arduino IDE is just the verify process.
+Usually used to compile the programme to find out if there are errors or not.
 The arrow icon on the Arduino IDE is the verify and upload process.
 Usually used to compile the programme as well as flash the programme on the target board.

 If the programme upload is successful, it will look like the following image.